- Man also faces federal cyberstalking charge

 "Mike" mentioned his seizures and sent him a video of strobe lights.

 "It's what's called epileptogenic -- something that triggers seizures.
 Fortunately, since I was standing, I simply dropped my iPad to the ground the second I realized what Mike had done.
-It landed face down on the bathroom floor," he wrote
+It landed face down on the bathroom floor," he wrote in Newsweek.

 Not all people with epilepsy are photo-sensitive.
 The Epilepsy Foundation estimates that certain visual patterns and flashing lights can trigger seizures in about 3% of people with epilepsy.